Category Archives: Multiple Monarchies

 Two Basotho chieftains crown King Letsie III, 1997

 The Kingdom of Lesotho originated with the Basotho, a Bantu nation native to southern Africa.
 Previously the British Crown colony of Basutoland, it was given its independence by the United Kingdom in 1966 and became the Kingdom of Lesotho.
 The last coronation was that of King Letsie III in 1997 at the Maseru Sports Stadium in Maseru, the capital of Lesotho.
-King Letsie III entered the stadium escorted by units of mounted police in red uniforms who were carrying sabers and lances.
+King Letsie III entered the stadium escorted by units of mounted police in red uniforms carrying sabers and lances.
 The king wore a traditional coat of animal skins and was crowned by two Basotho chieftains with a beaded headband containing a brown and white feather.
 Traditional dances and songs followed.

 Kingdom of Thailand